The sensation of feeling guilty can be pervasive.

 Acknowledge all that you’re feeling, that something in you feels guilty and that another part of you is tired of it.
 Both are there.

-Take a moment to notice which of the two needs attention first.
+Now take a moment to notice which of the two needs attention first.
 Being open to this process and going gently allows you be friendly towards both of them.

 You may dislike the one in you that feels “guilt” and you may want to turn away from it.